-- Campus Security Emergency Dispatcher (Security Officer) If dialing from on campus, the number is extension 7857.
-Uniformed campus security officers are on duty 24 hours day.
-Assistance is also readily available from the Police Department by dialing 911. - Maintenance Operations After 5:00 P. M., please contact campus security at extension 7857.
-Skilled workers are available from the Office of Facilities Management at all times during normal working hours and as notified during an emergency situation to provide assistance in the areas of utilities, equipment and transportation. - Purchasing Department Emergency procurement of materials and services can be arranged in direct support of any contingency. - Receiving- The central emergency command center and the office of facilities management will serve as receiving points. - Emergency Shutdown Procedures In the event of a natural disaster that causes major structural damage, it is advisable to turn off hazardous utilities such as electricity and natural gas.
+- Public Safety Emergency Dispatcher (Public Safety Officer) If dialing from on campus, the number is extension 7857.
+Uniformed campus Public Safety officers are on duty 24 hours day.
+Assistance is also readily available from the Police Department by dialing 911. - Maintenance Operations After 5:00 P. M., please contact Public Safety at extension 7857.
+Skilled workers are available from the Office of Facilities and Real Property Management at all times during normal working hours and as notified during an emergency situation to provide assistance in the areas of utilities, equipment and transportation. - Purchasing Department Emergency procurement of materials and services can be arranged in direct support of any contingency. - Receiving- The central emergency command center and the Office of Facilities and Real Property Management will serve as receiving points. - Emergency Shutdown Procedures In the event of a natural disaster that causes major structural damage, it is advisable to turn off hazardous utilities such as electricity and natural gas.

+IX.
 Evacuation Procedures